vinogradoff/vinogradoff.github.io/README.md

 - bonuses for top-performers
 - cookies!!!

+**Test assignment**
+This assignment is **optional** for your application.
+You are expected to be capable of solving the similar problems on job, so please take a look into it.
+But anyway, _if you can prove your skills otherwise_ - then you can skip solving the assignment.

 Send your CV with salary expectation (brutto, EUR) at [qa@vinogradov-it.de](mailto:qa@vinogradov-it.de)

 Please **do not** apply if you don't meet all the **requirements**